 EDITOR’S NOTE: Over the years, Seattle’s Child has collected many stories of local family holiday traditions — a true treasure trove of poignant, fun, festive experiences.
 Below are some of our staff favorites, collected by writer Laura Hirschfield in 2011.
 We hope you enjoy them as much as we do and we’d love to share one of your favorite family holiday traditions – please send to email@example.com

-Last December, in anticipation of Chanukah, my daughter spent days laying out candles for our menorah: grouping them by color, making different patterns, deciding and re-deciding how to color-coordinate them in the menorah.
+Last December, in anticipation of Chanukah, my daughter spent days laying out candles for our menorah: grouping them by color, making different patterns, and deciding and re-deciding how to color-coordinate them in the menorah.
 When we lit the candles that first night, Remy watched with increasing concern, and then burst into tears at the sight of the candles melting.
-"We're making them disappear!" she panicked, crying for her lost candles.
+“We’re making them disappear!” she panicked, crying for her lost candles.
 As luck would have it, I had colored wax on hand, and we spent the rest of the evening rolling our own candles.
-This year I'm excited to continue our young tradition.
+This year, I’m excited to continue our young tradition.

 Often, that’s how family traditions begin – they arise organically from our desire to make meaning with family and friends.
 The traditions you’ll find here are like that.
 Some have carried on for decades.
 Others are newer and still evolving.
 Either way, they are slices of time made sacred, annual reenactments of beloved memories, nourishment for body, spirit, and heart.